Azure/sap-hana/documentation/ansible/system-design-deployment/README.md

 The process is aimed at users with some prior experience of both deploying SAP systems and with the Azure cloud platform.
 For example, users should be familiar with: _SAP Launchpad_, _SAP Maintenance Planner_, _SAP Download Manager_, and _Azure Portal_.

+The process is split between SAP HANA and SAP Application to promote modularity and reuse in the overall SAP journey.
+The SAP HANA Database deployment materials obtained by following the SAP HANA process is likely to be reused by more than one SAP Application deployment - both for different versions of the same product, and different products.

-The process described here consists of 3 distinct phases:
+In turn, these two processes both consist of 3 distinct phases:

 1. **_Acquisition_** of the SAP installation media, configuration files and tools;
-1. **_Preparation_** of the SAP media library, and generation of the files required for automated deployments;
+1. **_Preparation_** of the SAP media library, and generation of the _Bill of Materials_ (BoM);
 1. **_Deployment_** of the SAP landscape into Azure.

+**Notes:**

+- To prevent unecessary duplication with the Acquisition phase, the installation media and tools for all systems are stored in a single flat directory.
+- To keep the SAP Application and SAP HANA proccesses modular, the SAP Application BoM contains a (nested) reference to a SAP HANA BoM, allowing them to be updated and used independently.

 Two other phases are involved in the overall end-to-end lifecycle, but these are described elsewhere: